University of British Columbia: Fight songs

-Campus events
+Campus events and traditions

-A small number of large-scale, campus-wide events occur annually at UBC which are organized by university institutions, the AMS, and student constituencies of various faculties and departments.
-Additionally, a number of unofficial traditions exist at UBC: jumping from the Aquatic Centre's 10-metre diving board late at night and repainting the Engineering cairn so as to advertise other clubs.
+A small number of large-scale, campus-wide events occur annually at UBC which are organized by university institutions, the AMS and student constituencies of various faculties and departments.

-Several group athletic events take place at UBC every year.
-Storm the Wall is an intramural relay race put on by UBC Recreation in April, culminating in the climbing of a 12 ft wall.
+Several traditional athletic events take place at UBC every year.
+Storm the Wall is an intramural relay race put on by UBC Recreation in April, with a course consisting of swimming, biking, and running legs culminating in the climbing of a 12 ft wall.
 Day of the Longboat is an intramural event put on at the end of September/early October by UBC Recreation.
-It is a major voyageur canoe race with teams competing in a 2 km paddle around the waters of Jericho Sailing Centre.
-The program is operated by over 120 volunteer students and staff who are responsible for operating every aspect of this program.
-UBC Recreation's student administrators fill various roles including event planning, sport officiating, public relations and building supervision.
+It is a major voyageur canoe race with teams competing in a 2km paddle around the waters of Jericho Sailing Centre.

 Faculty constituencies, such as the Arts Undergraduate Society (AUS) and Science Undergraduate Society (SUS), hold events annually.
-Many of the major constituencies, such as for Arts, Science, and Engineering, hold their own faculty weeks to celebrate their faculties.
-The events may include keynote speeches, merchandise sales, and dances.
+Many of the major constituencies, such as for Arts, Science and Engineering, hold their own faculty weeks to celebrate their faculties.
+The events may include keynote speeches, merchandise sales and dances.
 Arts County Fair was an annual concert and party on the last day of classes in April, put on by the AUS and occurring at Thunderbird Stadium.
-Past headliners have included Sam Roberts, The New Pornographers, and Metric.
+Past headliners have included Sam Roberts, The New Pornographers and Metric.
 Due to increasing financial difficulties (mostly resulting from mounting security and related costs) the AUS announced they would not continue the event in 2008.
-In its place, the Alma Mater Society of UBC hosted the AMS Block Party to celebrate the end of classes.
+In its place, the Alma Mater Society of UBC hosted the AMS Block Party to celebrate the end of classes, featuring headliners such as Steve Aoki.

 During the Spring exam season, the Ski & Board Club organizes the Undie Run, a charity event that encourages people to donate their clothes to the Big Brothers & Sisters organization in Vancouver.
-Students meet at the Student Union Building, remove the clothes they are going to donate, and then run around campus in their underwear.
-Students run through places like the Irvin K. Barber Centre and Place Vanier Residence before ending at the Martha Piper Plaza fountain.
+Students meet at the Student Union Building, remove the clothes they are going to donate and then run around campus in their underwear.
+Students run through places like the Irving K. Barber Learning Centre and Place Vanier Residence before ending at the Martha Piper Plaza fountain.

-To celebrate the beginning of classes, UBC Orientations organizes several events for first-year students, such as Imagine UBC, GALA, and UBC Jump Start.
+To celebrate the beginning of classes, UBC Orientations organizes several events for first-year students, such as Imagine UBC, GALA and UBC Jump Start.
 Imagine UBC is an orientation day and pep rally for first-year undergraduate students that replaces the first day of class after Labour Day at UBC Vancouver.

+The UBC Engineering Cairn is one of three cairns on campus, and is commonly repainted by students with various messages ranging from the humorous to the commemorative.